-4.Section 135 (b) (4) Support integration of academic skills into career and technical education programs of study to support CTE participant at the postsecondary level in achieving academic skills.
+4.Section 135 (b) (4) Support integration of academic skills into Career and Technical Education programs of study to support CTE participant at the postsecondary level in achieving academic skills.

-Comment on how the college is integrating academic skills into career and technical education programs of study and include an artifact to support the activity such as curriculum standard.
+Comment on how the college is integrating academic skills into Career and Technical Education programs of study and include an artifact to support the activity such as curriculum standard.

-5.Section 135 (b) (5) Plan and carry out elements that support the implementation of Career and technical education programs and programs of study that result in increasing student achievement of the local levels of performance.
+5.Section 135 (b) (5) Plan and carry out elements that support the implementation of Career and Technical Education programs and programs of study that result in increasing student achievement of the local levels of performance.

-Comment on how the college is carrying out elements that support the implementation of Career and technical education programs implementing skills mapped to Advisory Committee Recommendations and include an artifact to support the activity.
+Comment on how the college is conducting elements that support the implementation of Career and Technical Education programs implementing skills mapped to Advisory Committee Recommendations and include an artifact to support the activity.

-6.Section 135 (b) (6) Develop and implement evaluation of the activities carried out with funds under this part including evaluation necessary to complete the comprehensive local needs assessment.
+6.Section 135 (b) (6) Develop and implement evaluation of the activities conducted with funds under this part including evaluation necessary to complete the comprehensive local needs assessment.

-Comment on how the college is implementing evaluation of Career and technical education programs implementing skills mapped to Advisory Committee Recommendations and include an artifact to support the activity.
+Comment on how the college is implementing evaluation of Career and Technical Education programs implementing skills mapped to Advisory Committee Recommendations and include an artifact to support the activity.

 Part IV.
-Faculty/ Staff Interviews understanding how CTE faculty are incorporated in Perkins V Faculty Interview: Please outline Professional development activities and strategies your college has implemented with the use of Perkins and Local College funds to assist faculty in enhancing their Career and Technical Education Programs.
+Faculty/ Staff Interviews understanding how CTE faculty are incorporated in Perkins V

+Faculty Interview: Please outline Professional development activities and strategies your college has implemented with the use of Perkins and Local College funds to assist faculty in enhancing their Career and Technical Education Programs.